PurpleNinja225/NASible/docs/applications/jellyfin.md

 Jellyfin is a Free Software Media System that puts you in control of managing and streaming your media.
 It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
 Jellyfin is descended from Emby's 3.5.2 release and ported to the .NET Core framework to enable full cross-platform support.
 There are no strings attached, no premium licenses or features, and no hidden agendas: just a team who want to build something better and work together to achieve it.
 We welcome anyone who is interested in joining us in our quest!

-Note that [Plex](https://www.plex.tv/), also included in Ansible-NAS, has a very similar functionality.
+Note that [Plex](https://www.plex.tv/), also included in NASible, has a very similar functionality.

 ## Usage